 Native Plant Spring Events & Resources Ahead!

-Our spring equinox is just over 4 weeks away!
-Tips of serviceberry (Amelanchier laevis) branches are beginning to swell and you may be seeing other signs of lengthening days in your garden.
+Our spring equinox is just over four weeks away!
+The tips of serviceberry (Amelanchier laevis) branches are beginning to swell.
+You may also notice other signs of lengthening days in your garden.
 This natural energy in nature is matched by an incredible array of native plant gardening opportunities this spring.
-Here are a few of the dozens coming our way you might want to check out!
+Here are a few of the dozens coming our way that you might want to check out!

 Landscape Design